darioncassel/sok-differential-testing/index.md

 <center><img src="img/exit_criteria.png" style="width:350px;"/><br>
 <sup>Fig. 7: Exit Criteria</sup></center>

 In the case of the exit criteria, we find that the majority of approaches use either manual or exhaustion, and only one approach uses coverage.
-We cannot recommend the practice of using a manual exit critera for two reasons:
+We cannot recommend the practice of using a manual exit criteria for two reasons:

 - It does not support reproducible work; unless the testing is done in a well-specified, deterministic fashion, there is no guarantee that two researchers using the same stopping point will produce the same results.
 - The stopping point is usually arbitrary and thus not well-calibrated to any measured metric.

 The use of exhaustion as a stopping criteria is more justifiable, but it also has similar issues.
 With exhaustion there is still no calibration or way to measure progress in testing.
 There is some hope that exhaustion will uncover a large amount of faults, however, again, there is no way to measure what has or has not been accomplished.
 There is no way to know during the course of testing whether a particular vulnerability has already been captured by a one exceptional element that that is replicated in later tests.
 Thus there can be both unnecessary duplication of tests and flaws easily go missed.

-Coverage is the only metric that can prevent this issue because coverage ensures that all of the revelant paths through the program have been tested once.
+Coverage is the only metric that can prevent this issue because coverage ensures that all of the relevant paths through the program have been tested once.
 Within the approaches that were surveyed here, coverage was used only in a static setting, but coverage can be produced in a dynamic setting as well with proper instrumentation of the SUT.

 <center><img src="img/chart_dynamic.png" style="width:800px;"/><br>
 <sup>Fig. 8: Dynamic Properties Classification</sup></center>